rocket-pool/old.docs.rocketpool.net/src/guides/node/updates.md

 The most consistent way to find out about new releases is to subscribe to the Rocket Pool Discord server; they will always be posted in the Announcements channel and you will receive a notification.

+::: tip NOTE
+Running ```apt-get update``` will not identify the changes to the node software.
+A new install should be triggered directly via the upgrade method below.

 The steps to upgrade depend on which mode your node uses.
 Select from the options below:

 :::::: tabs